aboucaud/euclid-school-2023/README.md

 ### Cycle 2

+> [!WARNING]
+> For cycle 2 and 3, those not using Google Colab links must first run the [dataset creation](datasets/README.md) steps below before starting with the notebooks.

 Instructions for the [notebook](notebooks/cycle2_cosmology_with_one_galaxy.ipynb):

 1. choose one simulation between `IllustrisTNG` (dataset version `1.0.0`) and `SIMBA` (dataset version `1.0.1`)